-As part of our focus on cardiovascular disease, we’re taking a look at Ramipril.
+As part of our focus on cardiovascular disease, we’re taking a look at ramipril.
 This commonly prescribed medicine is used to help treat several conditions, including high blood pressure (also known as hypertension).
-In this blog we’re going to take a closer look at Ramipril to understand what it does and how to take it.
+In this blog we’re going to take a closer look at ramipril to understand what it does, how to take it and, ramipril side effects.

 Ramipril is prescribed to help treat high blood pressure, heart failure, and kidney disease, and is also often used after a heart attack.
 It belongs to a group of medicines known as ACE inhibitors (Angiotensin Converting Enzyme inhibitors) which work by preventing the body from producing a substance that narrows the blood vessels.
 By doing this, it reduces the risk of developing a more serious condition such as a stroke, heart disease, or kidney disease.

-How do you take Ramipril, what is the recommended dosage?
+How do I take ramipril, what is the recommended dosage?

 Ramipril can be taken before, during, or after meals – food does not affect how it works; but it’s best to take it at around the same time each day, and at a time that makes it less likely for you to forget.

 How long does it take for ramipril to work?

 Peak effectiveness of ramipril are reached within an hour of oral administration.
 Blood pressure lowering effects are seen within an hour of oral administration with peak effects achieved by four to six hours.

 How long does ramipril stay in your system?